Pre-Departure Orientation and Post-Return

-Participants will earn 18 semester hours for successful completion of the program.
+Participants will earn 18 semester credits for successful completion of the program.
 Students' grades for program courses will be incorporated into the Earlham GPA.
-Courses are taught by the Resident Director as well as Jordanian faculty who have been recognized in their respective fields, and the Resident Director.
+Courses are taught by the Resident Director as well as Jordanian faculty who have been recognized in their respective fields.
 Courses include:

-- Politics of Jordan and the Middle East (4 hours, fulfills Diversity International general education requirement)
+- Politics of the Middle East (4 hours, fulfills Diversity International general education requirement)

-The program fee will be the equivalent to one semester at Earlham; tuition, fees, room and board.
-The program covers academic and educational costs including cultural events and group excursions, as well as room and board costs during the academic portion of the program.
+The program cost will be the equivalent of one semester of Earlham College tuition, fees, room and board.
+The program covers academic and educational costs, including field excursions and other group activities as well as room and board while on the academic portion of the program.
 A deposit of $350 is required after acceptance to the program, which is part of the total cost.
-Students on financial aid may carry their aid on one Earlham or GLCA-recognized off-campus study program during their college career.
+Students on financial aid may apply their aid to one Earlham or Earlham-approved off-campus program during their college career.

-Each student will need to plan for additional money to cover the trans-Atlantic travel, passport and visa fees, personal expenses such as books, and costs for the independent travel period.
+Each student should plan for additional money to cover round-trip airfare, passport expenses, books, personal expenses, and costs for the independent travel period.
 A passport is required for travel to Jordan.

 Undergraduate students of all academic backgrounds and majors in good standing with the college may apply.
 Students on academic or disciplinary probation are not eligible to apply or participate.
 Students must have completed one semester of Arabic or the equivalent before the start of the program.
 Majors from all disciplines are encouraged to apply.
 Final selection of participants will be made by a student and faculty committee.